Robustness of pairwise kinematic Sunyaev-Zel'dovich effect to optical-cluster-selection bias: Introduction

-The pairwise kSZ measurement on optical clusters is entering a new stage of spectroscopic surveys.
-Linear theory predicts pairwise velocity profiles that peak at comoving separations of approximately 20-50\,Mpc, and approach zero beyond 300\,Mpc.
-With photometric data, it is challenging to measure the peak of the signal at small scales\,($\leq$ 50\,Mpc), due to the suppression of the signal by photometric redshift uncertainties\,\citep{Soergel2016DetectionSPT}.
-Large spectroscopic surveys such as the Dark Energy Spectroscopic Instrument\,(DESI) therefore have the potential to greatly improve the constraining power of the kSZ signal\,\citep{Levi2013The2013, DESICollaboration2025DataInstrument}.
+The pairwise kSZ measurement on optical clusters is entering a new stage with the latest spectroscopic surveys.
+Large spectroscopic surveys such as the Dark Energy Spectroscopic Instrument\,(DESI) significantly enhance the spectroscopic coverage of optical clusters, paving the way to significantly detect the pairwise kSZ signal on fully spectroscopically supported cluster center samples\,\citep{Levi2013The2013, DESICollaboration2025DataInstrument}.
+Linear theory predicts pairwise velocity profiles that peak at comoving separations of approximately 20--50\,Mpc and approach zero beyond 300\,Mpc.
+With photometric data, it is challenging to measure the peak of the signal on small scales\,($\leq$ 50\,Mpc) due to the suppression of the signal by photometric redshift uncertainties\,\citep{Soergel2016DetectionSPT}.
+Measurement attempts on spectroscopically supported optical cluster samples have not reached significant detection due to the limited sample size as compared to other tracers\,\citep{DeBernardis2017DetectionTelescope, Chen2022}.
+Large spectroscopic surveys therefore have the potential to greatly improve the constraining power of the kSZ signal.
 This strengthens the demand for better control of systematic effects on kSZ observables.
-However, the optical selection effect on kSZ has not yet been quantified.
+However, the optical-selection effect on kSZ signals has not yet been quantified.

-Cluster selection bias arises from the correlation between the cluster mass proxy used for selection and the other observables of cosmological interest, such as weak lensing or surrounding galaxy density.
-If not properly modeled, this bias can lead to systematic error in halo mass estimation and affect the inferred cosmology.
-For instance, selection bias likely contributes to the tension between the cosmological constraints from Planck and from the DES-Y1 optical cluster abundances and the small-scale gravitational lensing signal\,\citep{Abbott2018DarkLensing, Abbott2020DarkLensing, To2021CombinationSurvey, Costanzi2021CosmologicalData}.